West Francia: The last Carolingians: Lothair and Louis V

-The 13-year old Lothair of France inherited all the lands of his father in 954.
-By this time they were so small that the Carolingian practice of dividing lands among the sons was not followed and his brother Charles received nothing.
-In 966 Lothair married Emma, stepdaughter of his maternal uncle Otto I. Despite this, in August 978 Lothair attacked the old imperial capital Aachen.
-Otto II retaliated by attacking Paris, but was defeated by the combined forces of king Lothar and nobles and peace was signed in 980, ending the brief Franco-German war.
+Louis' widow Gerberga of Saxony ruled as regent during the minority of their son Lothair in 954–959.
+The 13-year old Lothair inherited all the lands of his father.
+By this time they were so small that the Carolingian practice of dividing lands among the sons was not followed, and Lothair's brother Charles received nothing.
+In 966 Lothair married Emma, stepdaughter of his maternal uncle Otto I. Despite this, in 978 Lothair attacked the old imperial capital Aachen.
+Otto II retaliated by attacking Paris but was defeated by the combined forces of King Lothair and nobles, and peace was signed in 980, ending the Franco-German war.

-Lothar managed to increase his power, but this was reversed with the coming of age of Hugh Capet, who began forming new alliances of nobles and eventually was elected as king in 987 after Lothair and his son and successor Louis V of France had both died prematurely, traditionally marking the end of the French branch of Carolingian dynasty as well as the end of West Francia as a kingdom.
+Lothair managed to increase his power, but this was reversed with the coming of age of Hugh Capet, who began forming new alliances of nobles and was elected as king in 987 after Lothair and his son and successor Louis V of France had both died prematurely, traditionally marking the end of the French branch of Carolingian dynasty as well as the end of West Francia as a kingdom.
 Hugh Capet would be the first ruler of a new royal house, the House of Capet, who would rule France through the High Middle Ages.